 AITL and FTCL account for about 1 in every 5 cases of T-cell lymphoma.
 Only around 140 people are diagnosed with AITL or FTCL in the UK each year.
 These types of lymphoma usually affect older people, typically around the age of 70.
 They affect men and women equally.

 Scientists don’t know what causes AITL or FTCL.
-They seem to be linked to infection with viruses called Epstein-Barr virus (EBV) and human herpesvirus 6 (HHV-6).
-However, the relationship between having these infections and AITL or FTCL is not clear.
+These types of T-cell lymphoma have been linked to infections including viruses called Epstein-Barr virus (EBV) and human herpesvirus 6 (HHV-6).
+However, the potential relationship between having these infections and AITL or FTCL remains unclear and further research is ongoing.

-AITL often causes symptoms that affect your whole body (systemic symptoms).
-FTCL is usually less widespread when it is diagnosed and is more likely to cause symptoms related to where the lymphoma is growing (local symptoms), rather than whole body symptoms.
-The most common symptoms of AITL and FTCL are:
+Most people with AITL present to their doctor with advanced stage lymphoma (stage 3 or 4) .
+AITL often causes ’systemic’ symptoms that affect your whole body.
+FTCL is usually less widespread when it is diagnosed and the most common symptoms of AITL and FTCL are:

 - fever, night sweats and unexplained weight loss (‘B symptoms’)